TASER® Laws By State

 - West Virginia

-There are currently four states where Tasers and all stun guns are completely banned for use for anyone other than law enforcement:
+There are currently two (2) states where TASER® and all stun guns are completely banned for use for anyone other than law enforcement:

 - Rhode Island

 Until recently, New Jersey also banned the weapons but they legalized stun guns in late 2017.
 Some other major cities, like Baltimore and Philadelphia, also reversed previous bans on stun guns in 2017.
-If Tasers are illegal in your state, don’t look online for a Taser for sale and have it shipped to another address.
-There could be serious penalties for deploying a shooting Taser gun in a state where they are banned.
-You can always turn to a Taser alternative like pepper spray or expandable batons when you can’t use stun guns in your home state.
+New York legalized stun guns in 2019.
+If TASERs are illegal in your state, don’t look online for a TASER® Pulse for sale and have it shipped to another address.
+There could be serious penalties for deploying a shooting TASER gun in a state where they are banned.
+You can always turn to a TASER alternative like pepper spray or expandable batons when you can’t use stun guns in your home state.